March 24, 2020

 The Sacramento Natural Foods Co-Op grocery store initiated a new policy that limits how many people can enter the store at one time to maintain social distancing.

 However, there are a number of non-essential businesses continuing to operate as usual despite the stay-at-home order.
-Jones said there’s a lot of calls reporting neighbors and businesses for not following social distancing.
+Jones said there are a lot of calls reporting neighbors and businesses for not following social distancing.

 “I will say there is a hammer out there,” Jones said.
 “There is an enforcement piece to this order.
 I don’t ever want to use it.”